EnvisionIot/developer_bootcamp/README.md

 ![Developer Bootcamp](media/Academy_Developer_Bootcamp.png)

-Welcome on board the 5-day EnOS Developer Bootcamp!
+Welcome on board to the EnOS Developer Bootcamp!

 In this training, you’ll: